 Rhoda Hopkins, one of the first female professional huntsmen* in North America, died peacefully on June 18, 2017.
 She was eighty-eight.

 Rhoda hunted the Fairfield County Hounds (CT) for fifteen years, from 1979 to 1994.
 Her pack of Penn-Marydel foxhounds provided excellent sport in the field, and excelled at the hound shows, winning the Pack Class at Bryn Mawr for seven consecutive seasons.
-Hers were the first Penn-Marydels I ever hunted behind, and I remember galloping as fast to keep up as I have behind any other pack of foxhounds since.To read more, a subscription is needed: Click here to subscribe
+Hers were the first Penn-Marydels I ever hunted behind, and I remember galloping as fast to keep up as I have behind any other pack of foxhounds since.To read more, a subscription is required.
+Log in or click here to subscribe.